DingchenYang99/Pensieve/README.md

 ### 6. Run Inference
 - Inference scripts can be found at `/Pensieve/source/evaluation`.
 - To reproduce the results of our analysis for visual hallucination, set `save_logits` to `True` in `/Pensieve/source/evaluation/whoops_caption_llava_rancd.py`.
 This will save all predicted logit distributions for each decoded token.
 Then, run `/Pensieve/source/evaluation/eval_whoops_visual_influence.py` and `/Pensieve/source/evaluation/eval_whoops_nns_influence.py` to see whether MLLMs are blind amidst visual hallucination, and analogous visual hallucinations among similar images.
+For results visualization, you may use `/Pensieve/source/util/plot_per_token.ipynb`.
 - You can get quantitative results on POPE with `/Pensieve/source/evaluation/calculate_pope.py`, and results on MME with `/Pensieve/source/evaluation/calculate_mme.py`.
 ## 🏅 Experiments
 ### Quantitative Results on Whoops